May 14, 2022 | 9:00 am - 6:00 pm

 Tellepsen Scout Camp

 Navasota, TX 77868

-Cub Scouts can participate in shooting BB guns, archery, and wrist rockets, and canoeing.
+Cub Scouts can participate in shooting BB guns, archery, and wrist rockets, and fishing.

-Scouts in troops can participate in rifle, shotgun, archery, climbing tower, and canoeing.
+Scouts in troops can participate in rifle, shotgun, archery, climbing tower, and fishing.

 The registration fee is $15 for Cub Scouts and $30 for Scouts in troops, crews and ships and includes a patch

 - Copy of a current BSA Annual Health and Medical Record (Part A & B for all Scouting events) for every participant

 - Closed-toed shoes

 - Insect repellent